MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 ### Meets Required Roles

-Ensures that a bookable resource has the required roles to complete a resource requirement.If the resource requirement lists more than one role, the system will ensure one of the roles match.
+Ensures that a bookable resource has the required roles to complete a resource requirement.
+If the resource requirement lists more than one role, the system will ensure one of the roles matches.

 ### Scheduling Lock Options (deprecated)